teklystudio/onboarding-intern-hq/README.md

-# onboarding-intern-hq
+# Onboarding Intern HQ

-Welcome to the team
+## Welcome to the team!

+*You can safely ignore this repository if you aren't maintaining infrastrucuture.*